Terraforming Earth is a platform puzzler set in the not-so-distant future when one day all life disappears from the Solar System.

 The player controls three separate robots with different abilities, a' la Lost Vikings.
 They must work together to finish each procedurally generated level and solve the mystery.

-Note: most art serves as a placeholder at this stage.
+Note: some art still serves as a placeholder at this stage.

 Inspired by the amazing space and time-manipulating abilities introduced by Portal and Braid, Andras Csibi set out to create puzzles that rely on the combination of these superpowers.
 He reached back to the "single player co-op" format of Lost Vikings to bring together space, time, and gravity-warping game mechanics.